Solar Industries Wins ₹1,076 Crore Export Orders; Goldman Sachs Maintains Buy

 *this image is generated using AI for illustrative purposes only.

-Solar Industries India Limited and its subsidiary have received export orders worth INR 1076 Crores for the supply of defence products to international clients.
-The orders are scheduled for execution over a period of three years, marking a significant development in the company's export portfolio.
+Solar Industries India Limited and its subsidiary have received export orders worth INR 1076 Crores for the supply of defence products to international clients, scheduled for execution over a period of three years.
+Adding to the positive momentum, Goldman Sachs has maintained a Buy rating on the company with a target price of ₹19,590, citing the strong order win and a robust defence export pipeline.

-The company disclosed the receipt of these orders in a filing submitted to the exchanges.
+The company disclosed the receipt of these orders in a filing submitted to the exchanges on May 29, 2026.
 The contracts involve the supply of defence products specifically for international clients.
-The broad consideration for the orders is INR 1076 Crores.
+The following table summarises the key terms of the orders:

 Nature of Order: Supply of Defence Products